Hometown Blues Band Resurrects

 Side note: We repeatedly quit and came back for a small pay increases numerous times over the next 3 years.
 Each time we quit, Dave would call a few weeks later and ask us back) The attendance on Friday and Saturday nights grew over time and our pay did increase, but not at the same ratio as the growing customer attendance we were achieving.

-I don’t think we never got paid more than $300.00 per weekend for our whole 4 sometimes 5 piece band.
+I don’t think we ever got paid more than $300.00 per weekend for our whole 4 sometimes 5 piece band.

 Photo of the entrance to what used to be The Red Carriage in the 1960’s through the mid 1970’s.
 The Cabaret portion is of equal size to the right outside the frame of this photo.
 It has since been remodeled and turned into offices.